HackYourFuture/Node.js/week2/MAKEME.md

 Add automatic documentation to your API by using one of these tools (Swagger, apiDoc or docbox)!

+### 5.2 Web Sockets

+It is becoming normal that all webpages automatically refresh whenever there is new data available.
+Think about the live news feeds that tell you when there is a new item, or that there is a new message on twitter.
+This is all implemented using Web Sockets, where you as a programmer can set up a link between your page and the server.

+Have a go by building a simple full stack chat application with an express websocket server!

+### 5.3 GraphQL

+We focused solely on the REST way of building an API, but there is a different way called `GraphQL`.
+This allows the frontend to define in their query the data that they want to get back.
+Very cool, but also quite complex.
+If you are up for a challenge, try to recreate your project using GraphQL (`express-graphql` package is probably the easiest way)!

 ## **SUBMIT YOUR HOMEWORK!**

 After you've finished your todo list it's time to show us what you got!
 Upload all your files to your forked repository (same as week 1).
 Then make a pull request to it.